YOU'RE BRILLIANT and we want you on OUR team

 We are also at the forefront of partnership working - an integral part of the Integrated Care System - looking at sustainable health and social care and ensuring the individual is at the centre of everything.

-Indulge your passion for research with our internationally known and enthusiastic team, who are involved in a whole host of national and home-grown studies that have the potential to shape future healthcare.
+Indulge your passion for research with our enthusiastic team, who are involved in a whole host of national and home-grown studies that have the potential to shape future healthcare.
 You will be very welcome.